Committee Descriptions

 Friendly Visitors Program to index

-The MLRA set up the Friendly Visitor (FV) system to make certain that each new resident is promptly, warmly, and effectively welcomed as a new member of MLRA and receives complete and accurate information about the operation and benefits of social and communal life at ML.
-Through a personal visit from the FV as soon as this can be mutually arranged after the move-in, the new resident gets to find out about his immediate neighbors and has a chance to get his most urgent questions answered without having to hunt for the information in the "red book."
-The main purpose of the FV system is to make the new resident feel welcome in his/her new home and to let him/her know that there is a special person nearby who stands ready to answer his/her questions about day-to-day routines and procedures as they come up.
+A personal visit from the a member of the Friendly Visitors (FV) Progam occurs as soon as this can be arranged after the move-in.
+The new resident learns about some of his immediate neighbors and learns the answers to questions without the need to search for answers in the Residents Handbook.
+The main purpose of the FV system is to make the new resident feel welcome in and to let him/her know that there is a someone nearby who is ready to answer questions about day-to-day routines and procedures as they come up.

 HOME